test-prof/test-prof/docs/let_it_be.md

 # Let It Be

-Let's bring a little bit of magic and introduce a new way to setup a _shared_ test data.
+Let's bring a little bit of magic and introduce a new way to set up a _shared_ test data.

 Suppose you have the following setup: